aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/_index.md

 ## **How to Calculate Formulas Repeatedly**

-When there are lots of formulas in the workbook and the user needs to calculate them repeatedly with modifying only a small part of them, it may be helpful for performance to enable the formula calculation chain: [**FormulaSettings.GetEnableCalculationChain()**](https://reference.aspose.com/cells/cpp/aspose.cells/formulasettings/getenablecalculationchain/).
+When there are many formulas in the workbook and the user needs to calculate them repeatedly while modifying only a small part of them, it may be beneficial for performance to enable the formula calculation chain: [**FormulaSettings.GetEnableCalculationChain()**](https://reference.aspose.com/cells/cpp/aspose.cells/formulasettings/getenablecalculationchain/).

 ```c++
 #include <iostream>